-A more serious issue known as a WebRTC leak which affects Windows users also allows your real IP Address to be exposed.
-Although ExpressVPN and Private Internet Access have options to protect against this, most Chrome VPN extensions don't.
+A more serious issue known as a WebRTC leak that affects Windows users also allows your real IP Address to be exposed.
+Although ExpressVPN and Private Internet Access have options to protect against this, most VPN extensions don't.

 Full VPN vs. Chrome extension

-If you need to make use of a Chrome extension or have a specific purpose for doing so then they are not inherently bad as such.
+If you need to make use of a Chrome extension or have a specific purpose for doing so, then they are not inherently bad as such.

-It is our recommendation though that if you have access to the full desktop client of your VPN service provider then it makes better sense to use it.
+It is our recommendation that if you have access to the full desktop client of your VPN service provider then it makes better sense to use it.

-If you're looking for a VPN service that offers a VPN extension for Chrome then it can be incredibly difficult.
+If you're looking for a VPN service that offers a VPN extension for Chrome, then it can be incredibly difficult.

-There are so many outdated guides that it can be confusing knowing where to turn but with Chrome enjoying over a 60% share of the browser market it's important to protect yourself.
+There are so many outdated guides that it can be confusing knowing where to turn but with Chrome enjoying over a 60% share of the browser market, it's important to protect yourself.

-It's worth remembering the limitations of a Google Chrome VPN Extension and if you're looking for greater protection then take a look at our more extensive guide on fully-fledged VPN apps.
+It's worth remembering the limitations of a Google Chrome VPN Extension and if you're looking for greater protection, then take a look at our more extensive guide on fully-fledged VPN apps.

 30-day money back guarantee